-The STEM Learning Center is a study space in Braddock Hall (B-212) designed to help students achieve their academic goals.
-Here students will find free drop-in tutoring, study skills advice, and workshops.
-Students taking introductory courses in science, computer science, engineering, and mathematics can drop-in and work with a tutor in small groups, or for certain courses, connect online.
-Trained professional and peer tutors use friendly conversation and questioning to encourage, empower, and motivate students to solve quantitative problems; improve scientific reasoning; study effectively; develop technological competence; and think critically.
-In addition, the center conducts workshops to support student learning; topics may include Excel Basics and TI Calculator Basics.
-For more information, visit the college website.
+The STEM Learning Center (SLC) is a dynamic study space in Braddock Hall (B-212) staffed by trained learning assistants and faculty who support current students in developing foundational skills and knowledge to successfully achieve their academic goals.
+Services include face-to-face and online tutoring, academic coaching and study skills advice, success workshops, and technology access and assistance.
+Students taking introductory courses in science, engineering, computer science, and mathematics can drop-in and work with a learning assistant individually or in small groups, or for certain courses, connect online.
+For more information, visit frederick.edu.